mavlink/c_uart_interface_example/README.md

 | Serial 4 | /dev/ttyS6 |
 | Serial 5 | /dev/ttyS5 |

 Now add a print statement in the Pixhawk Firmware to see received messages.
+Build and upload this to Pixhawk.

 ```
 [Firmware/src/modules/mavlink/mavlink_receiver.cpp : line 1351]